 Supported Integrations

-OpsTower supports 13 integrations across four categories: analytics, logs, databases, and code.
+OpsTower supports 34 integrations across twelve categories: analytics, error tracking, payments, logs, databases, ticketing, code, social, advertising, app stores, customer support, and external APIs.
 This page provides a quick reference for each integration’s authentication method and required credentials.

 Integration Reference